-Thousands of mourners have gathered at Cairo's St. Mark's Cathedral to pay final respects to Pope Shenouda III, the head of the Coptic Church who died on Saturday at the age of 88.
+Thousands of mourners have flocked to Cairo's St. Mark's Cathedral to pay their final respects to Pope Shenouda III, the longtime head of the Coptic Church who died on Saturday at the age of 88.

-Lengthy queues formed in Cairo's Abbasiya district overnight and on Sunday morning at the cathedral where Shenouda's body was initially laid in a coffin and later seated on a ceremonial throne wearing gold and red embroidered religious vestments, a golden mitre on his head and holding a gold-topped staff.
+Before the deaths were reported, huge crowds streamed to see Shenouda's body, which was initially laid in a coffin and later seated on a ceremonial throne dressed in gold and red embroidered religious vestments, with a golden mitre on Shenouda's head and a gold-topped staff leaning on his arm.

 Al Jazeera’s Rawya Rageh, reporting from outside St. Mark’s in Cairo, said that the streets were “flooded with mourners dressed in black."

 "Thousands of people are coming here to get a chance to have a last glimpse of the pope who is seated here in full attire in the papal chair in the main cathedral hall," Rageh said.